smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 Each week's submission must include:

-- a 60 second (+/- 5s) video (with sound, obviously) of computer music work exploring that week's theme
+- a 60 second video (with sound) of your own computer music exploring the week's theme

 - all files (e.g. Pd patch files, Extempore source code files, sound files & other assets) required to re-produce your submission